sgoemans/BeerExpertTutorial/README.md

 #####6) Compile the beer-styles.scss file

-For this to accomplish, you must have a sass compiler installed on your workstation.
+For this to work, you must have a sass compiler installed on your workstation.
 Download the Ruby rev. 193 installer from http://rubyinstaller.org/downloads/.
 After you installed this package, make sure its bin directory is included in your path environment variable.
 Next download and install the sass compiler by executing the Ruby utility gem: